aanker/xwordlist/README.md

 python wordfab.py --input tompettywords.txt --webpage http://www.songlyrics.com/tom-petty/free-falling-lyrics/
 ```

 A file with a list of web URLs should contain one URL per line: it otherwise functions the same as running the program multiple times using the `--webpage` option.
 To work effectively, you should limit the URLs to the same site so that `wordfab` is able to parse the HTML consistently (see Content Parsing below).
-In addition, the program pauses 20 seconds between each web request to be a good citizen and avoid getting blocked. (*TK:  Make this a user setting*)
+In addition, the program pauses 20 seconds between each web request to be a good citizen and avoid getting blocked.
+To change this delay, see [Changing Global Settings](#changing-global-settings) section below.

 You can specify the output file name with the command line option `--output [filename.txt]` or `-o [filename.txt]`.
-If you do not specify an output file name, a file will be created for you based on either the input file name or the domain name of the web URL plus the string `_fab` (*TK:  Make this a user setting*).
+If you do not specify an output file name, a file will be created for you based on either the input file name or the domain name of the web URL plus the string `_fab` (to change this string, see [Changing Global Settings](#changing-global-settings) section below).
 Your input and output files can be the same but `wordfab` will always prompt you before writing over an existing file.

 `wordfab` only works with text files, if it is given binary data it will let you know and then quit.
 For all inputs and outputs you can specify a path as part of a file name as in `--input /Users/aa/wordlist.txt` or use the `--directory /Users/aa/` argument to set a default path for all inputs and outputs.